nwutils/electron-to-nwjs/README.md

 ## Requirements
 Depending of your project, everything may work out of the box, as long as you follow the requirements below:
 - Your app must have only a single window;
-- You must not import `electron`, or any eletron-related lib, like `electron-remote`, inside your renderer process;
+- You must not import `electron`, or any eletron-related lib, like `electron-remote`, inside your renderer process.
-- Your index.html file must import only one JS file.

 ## How do I use your project?
 - Clone this repository;